smvkvv/trend_extractor/README.md

-# trend_extractor
+# Trend Extractor

-Trend Extractor from news feed on Russian
+The NLP project started as case on MoreTech 4.0 VTB Hackathon.
+I was very intersted in that theme and decided to continue developing my own vision on that problem